-- Marine Licence for the Telford Offshore Wind Farm (as varied) Licence Number: 04629/18/1 - consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July. - Marine Licence for the Stevenson Offshore Wind Farm (as varied) Licence Number: 04627/18/1 - consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July. - Marine Licence for the MacColl Offshore Wind Farm (as varied) Licence Number: 04628/18/2 - consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July. - OfTI Licences are comprised of the following: - Marine Licence for the Offshore Transmission infrastructure Licence Number 05340/14/0 consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OfTI Marine Licence"). - Marine Licence for two additional distributed OSPs Licence Number 06347/17/1 consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction, operation and maintenance works and the deposit of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OSP Marine Licence").
+- Marine Licence for the Telford Offshore Wind Farm (as varied) Licence Number: MS-00009051 (formerly 04629/20/0) granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the Stevenson Offshore Wind Farm (as varied) Licence Number: MS-00008985 (formerly 04627/20/0) granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the MacColl Offshore Wind Farm (as varied) Licence Number: MS-00008972 (formerly 04628/20/0) granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018.

+OfTI Licences - are comprised of the following:

+- Marine Licence for the Offshore Transmission infrastructure (as varied) Licence Number MS-00008919 (formerly 05340/19/0) - granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OfTI Marine Licence"). - O Marine Licence for two additional distributed OSPs (as varied) Licence Number 06347/19/0 granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction, operation and maintenance works and the deposit of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OSP Marine Licence").